fixposition/fixposition_driver/README.md

     `roslaunch fixposition_driver tcp.launch`

-To Adapt the TCP or Serial connections, check the `launch/tcp.yaml` and `launch/serial.yaml`.
+To change the settings of TCP (IP, Port) or Serial (Baudrate, Port) connections, check the `launch/tcp.yaml` and `launch/serial.yaml`.

 The output is published on four topics: